Categories

 And also with you.

-Hear the Gospel of our Saviour Christ according to Saint X, in the Y chapter, beginning at the Z verse.
+Hear the Gospel of our Saviour Christ according to Saint Luke, in the 10th chapter, beginning at the 38th verse.

 Glory to you, Lord Jesus Christ.